mtceballos/SIRENAdoc/SIRENAfunctions.rst

         Pulse template whose length is :option:`largeFilter` associated to the first energy to be included in the library

+    ReconstructInitSIRENA** reconstruct_init

+        Member of *ReconstructInitSIRENA* structure to initialize the reconstruction parameters (pointer and values).

+    fitsfile** inLibObject

+        FITS object containing information of the library FITS file

+    double samprate

+        Sampling rate

+    int runF0orB0val

+        If :option:`FilterMethod` = **F0** :math:`\Rightarrow` :cpp:member:`runF0orB0val` = 1.
+If :option:`FilterMethod` = **B0** :math:`\Rightarrow` :cpp:member:`runF0orB0val` = 0

+    gsl_vector* E

+        First energy to be included in the library

+    gsl_vector* PHEIGHT

+        Pulse height associated to the first energy to be included in the library

+    gsl_matrix* PULSE

+        Pulse template associated to the first energy to be included in the library

+    gsl_matrix* PULSEB0

+        Pulse template without baseline associated to the first energy to be included in the library

+    gsl_matrix* MF

+        Matched filter associated to the first energy to be included in the library

+    gsl_matrix* MFB0

+        Matched filter (baseline subtracted) associated to the first energy to be included in the library

+    gsl_matrix* COVAR

+        Covariance matrix associated to the first energy to be included in the library

+    gsl_matrix* WEIGHT

+        Weight matrix associated to the first energy to be included in the library

+    gsl_matrix* PULSEMaxLengthFixedFilter

+        Pulse template whose length is :option:`largeFilter` associated to the first energy to be included in the library

 .. cpp:function:: int align(double samprate, gsl_vector **vector1, gsl_vector **vector2)